 For example, below is the old home page of a company providing wedding cars – they provide cars for weddings, so a picture of the car is right, yes….?

 No, absolutely wrong!
 The star of the show is always the bride… so we advised that they change the emphasis and introduce some happy brides.

 Hey presto!
 The website went from producing no enquiries, to BPS Wedding Cars becoming the premier supplier of wedding car services in their area, with a completely full order book!

 Your website needs pictures of satisfied customers.
 You want to reflect your customers’ aspiration in the imagery – that is, if I buy this product or service, I will feel like the person I can see in the picture.
 People buy using their emotions then post-rationalise using ‘logic’ afterwards.

 For example, an accountant we know once used this picture to represent their service:

-However, people buying accounting services often don’t like numbers and calculators, so this produces a negative response in the web-visitor and makes them feel uncomfortable.
+However, people buying accounting services often don’t like numbers, so this produces a negative response in the visitor and makes them feel uncomfortable.

 Switching it for this image will create trust and warmth: